End-to-end deep meta modelling to calibrate and optimize energy consumption and comfort: Introduction

-This analysis is decomposed into three steps: (i) designing a model to predict future energy loads and indoor temperature based on the HVAC system and weather data, (ii) calibrating the unknown parameters of this model with real data obtained from sensors in each building and (iii) optimizing the HVAC settings to minimize the total energy consumption in future periods while maintaining a given thermal comfort.
+The solution proposed in this paper is decomposed into three steps: (i) designing a model to predict future energy loads and indoor temperature based on the HVAC system and weather data, (ii) calibrating the unknown parameters of this model with real data obtained from sensors in each building and (iii) optimizing the HVAC settings to minimize the total energy consumption in future periods while maintaining a given thermal comfort.
 Step (i) can be achieved with simulators that describe heat transfers between the building and its environment such as EnergyPlus, TRNSYS or DOE-2.
 They predict the indoor temperatures and consumptions from the description of the building, HVAC settings and weather data.
 However, their accuracy relies heavily on the precision of the building description: window to wall ratio, exposition, thermal conductivity or heat capacity among others.
 Because our strategy does not involve renovation works on the building site and use a simplified building description we usually can only provide rough estimates of these input parameters.
-The calibration procedure in step (ii) aims at obtaining a parameter estimate associated with accurate indoor temperatures and consumptions predictions.
-We measure the discrepancy between model predictions and real data with a loss function that is minimized in a iterative process.
-Because these methods require tremendous number of calls to the modelling function, the calibration step quickly becomes excessively time consuming.
-One popular alternative in the building optimization literature consists in replacing such simulators by surrogate models.
+The calibration procedure in step (ii) aims at estimating the parameters of the model proposed in (i) to provide accurate indoor temperatures and consumptions predictions.
+We measure the discrepancy between model predictions and real data with a loss function that is minimized iteratively.
+Because this minimization requires tremendous number of calls to the model designed in step (i), the calibration step quickly becomes excessively time consuming.
+A very popular practice in the building optimization literature consists in using surrogate models.

-Metamodelling approaches substitute the physical simulator with a much faster surrogate model during calibration and optimization tasks.
+Metamodelling approaches substitute in step (i) the physical simulator with a much faster surrogate model to tackle calibration and optimization tasks.
 This surrogate model is trained on a dataset of simulations conducted by the simulator, that aims at exhaustively capturing building behaviors for various building geometries and management settings.
-The most recent statistical models make this step more and more relevant in our context, as their accuracy reaches new heights while their computational time is constantly reduced.
+The most recent statistical models make this step more and more relevant in our context, as their accuracy reaches new heights while their execution time is constantly reduced.
 Yet, most approaches only implement the most simple architectures for building optimization.